-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Yes \square No \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ The aggregate market value of the registrant's common stock, \$0.0001 par value per share, held by non-affiliates of the registrant on June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, was \$1.4 billion (based on the closing sales price of the registrant's common stock on that date).
-Shares of the registrant's common stock held by each officer and director and each person known to the registrant to own 10% or more of the outstanding voting power of the registrant have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status with respect to the foregoing calculation is not a determination for other purposes. with respect to the foregoing calculation is not a determination for other purposes.

-As of February 4, 2021, the registrant has 74,543,700 shares of common stock, par value \$0.0001, outstanding.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\square$ The aggregate market value of the registrant's common stock, \$0.0001 par value per share, held by non-affiliates of the registrant on June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, was \$3.00 billion (based on the closing sales price of the registrant's common stock on that date).
+Shares of the registrant's common stock held by each officer and director and each person known to the registrant to own 10% or more of the outstanding voting powe of the registrant have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status with respect to the foregoing calculation is not a determination for other purposes.
+As of January 26, 2022, the registrant had 76,784,973 shares of common stock, par value \$0.0001, outstanding.